js-questions/jsquestions-server/README.md

 - user name 'suelings',
 - user password 'suelings'

-It alse binds the port 5432 of the container with the port 5432 of the local machine.
+It also binds the port 5432 of the container with the port 5432 of the local machine.

 ** For now we don't have any persistent data